Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/configuration.md

 In the Knowledge Bases Configuration view, you can update the knowledge base title, its visibility in portals, its status, and other options.

 ## Before you begin
-The Configuration options are only available to the owner of the knowledge base and to users that have the [Knowledge Administrator Role](/servicemanager-config/setup/service-manager-roles#knowledge-roles).
+* Users with the [Knowledge Administrator Role](/servicemanager-config/setup/service-manager-roles#knowledge-roles) can access the configuration on all knowledge bases.
+* Users with the [Knowledge Base Manager Role](/servicemanager-config/setup/service-manager-roles#knowledge-roles) can access the configuration on the knowledge bases that they own.
+* Know the audience for the knowledge base.
+Will the articles be for everyone, for support, for a particular team, or for external customers.

 ## How to access
-1. Select `Knowledge` from the Service Manager menu item in the left-hand menu bar.
+1. Select **Knowledge** from the Service Manager menu item in the left-hand menu bar.
-1. Select `Configuration` from the navigation pane.
+1. Select **Configuration** from the navigation pane.

 ![Configuration Navigation Menu](/_books/servicemanager-user-guide/knowledge/images/menu-configuration.png)